fregu856/3DOD_thesis/README.md

 - $ cd 3DOD_thesis
 - $ python visualization/visualize_eval_val_seq.py

-- This will create a visualization video of some kind, the type of visualization is specified in the code (see the out-commented sections), but as default this will create a video with ......TODO!
+- This will create a visualization video of some kind, the type of visualization is specified in the code (see the out-commented sections), but as default this will create a video visualizing both the ground truth and predicted 3Dbboxes in both the point clouds and images.
+[Youtube video](TODO!TODO!) (yellow/red bboxes: predicted, blue/purple: ground truth).

-- - TODO! link to video